8 months ago

 deleting database and creating a new one solved it.
 Apparently the way MySQL is containerized, password regeneration doesn't propagate

-Status changed to Solved noahd • about 1 month ago
+Status changed to Solved noahd • 8 months ago